radixdlt/babylon-node/docs/development/README.md

 ### Branching strategy

 We follow the git-flow branch management model, please see the [branching strategy](../branching-strategy.md).

-To summarise - for code changes, you should branch off the `develop` branch and put a PR up merging back into the `develop` branch.
-For CI/workflows, do the same with the earliest supported `release/*` branch.
-For docs, use `main`.
+For most code changes which can wait to go out in the next protocol update, use the `develop` branch.

 ## Developing